 The Parable of Lazarus and the Rich Man illustrates the resurrections from the dead and the Second Death.
-Martin Collins explains how knowing the time element hidden within the parable opens up the meaning of Christ's teaching.
+Knowing the hidden time element is key.

 For centuries, preachers have scared churchgoers with the image of a fiery hell where sinners spend eternity.
-Is such a place or state biblical?
-If not, what is God's plan for those who refuse to submit to Him?
+But is such a place or state biblical?

-Do you realize not one in a hundred knows what salvation is—how to get it—when you will receive it?
+Not one in a hundred knows what salvation is—how to get it or when you will receive it.
 Don't be too sure you do!
-Here, once for all, is the truth made so plain you will really understand it!
+Here is the truth, made plain.